-This motherboard provides two memory sockets and supports Dual Channel Technology.
+This motherboard supports 4 Channel Technology.
 After the memory is installed, the BIOS will automatically detect the specifications and capacity of the memory.
-Enabling Dual Channel memory mode will double the original memory bandwidth.
+The eight DDR4 memory sockets are divided into four channels and each channel has two memory sockets as following: